Too Many Chiefs...

 Virtua Fighter Series

-Wolf Hawkfield is a gentle man who is deeply connected with nature.
+Wolf Hawkfield is a gentle man who is deeply connected to nature.
 He’s filled with a fighting spirit, however, and he won’t back down from a battle if he is provoked.
 Wolf spent most of his life as a hunter in the Canadian wilderness before he was discovered by a professional wrestling promoter.
 His incredible strength made him an instant star, but he left the wrestling world because he was dissatisfied by the level of competition.
 He eventually found the challengers that he was looking for in the “World Fighting Tournament.”
 Wolf ultimately failed to win the top prize, but his spirit was unbroken and he continued to dominate the underground fighting circuit after he returned home.
 Wolf is technically a First Nations Canadian, but he’s fair game for this list.
 As noted in the intro, we’re not going to get too caught up with imaginary borders.

 6